code16/sharp/docs/guide/building-form.md

 ##### Displaying fields on the same row

-One final way is to put fields side by side on the same column:
+Here’s how to put fields side by side on the same row, using the `withFields()` (notice the final S) method:

 ```php
 class ProductForm extends SharpForm